lamchikin/lamchikin.github.io/_pages/about.md

 I earned my Ph.D. in Statistics and Actuarial Science from The University of Hong Kong.
 Prior to my doctoral studies, I completed a Master of Science in Financial Mathematics and Statistics at The Hong Kong University of Science and Technology and a Bachelor of Science in Statistics at Nankai University.

-My work has been published in respected academic journals, including Nature Human Behaviour, the Journal of the Royal Statistical Society: Series C (Applied Statistics), and Quantitative Finance.
+My work has been published in Nature Human Behaviour, Journal of the Royal Statistical Society: Series C (Applied Statistics), and Quantitative Finance.